3D printing: Stringing, retraction, dry storage

 Here are answers to frequently asked questions and a summary of the most important findings.

-Question: Why do I still have small threads after adjustments?
+Question: Why do I still have small threads after adjustment?

-Answer: Small threads often cannot be entirely avoided.
-If retraction becomes too long or the temperature too low, under-extrusion may occur.
-Small residual threads can be removed with a hot air gun or brush, but better values are usually achieved through clean test series of retraction and temperature.
+Answer: Small threads often cannot be completely avoided.
+If retraction becomes too long or the temperature is too low, under-extrusion may occur.
+You can remove small residual threads with a hot air gun or brush, but you will usually achieve better values through clean test series with retraction and temperature.
 (Source)

 Question: Will stringing affect my print strength?

 Answer: In most cases, stringing primarily affects the surface and appearance.
-Mechanically, it rarely plays a role, but visually it's unsightly and can make support removal more difficult.
+Mechanically, it rarely plays a role, but visually it is unsightly and can make support removal more difficult.

 Question: Can travel speed be set too high?

 Answer: Yes, if the machine experiences vibrations or inaccuracies due to high speed.
 Then other errors can occur.
-Travel speed should suit the printer – many manufacturers cite ~150-200 mm/s as a good range.
+Travel speed should be appropriate for the printer – many manufacturers cite ~150-200 mm/s as a good range.
 (Source)

 Question: Do I have to readjust retraction every time I use new filament?

-Answer: Not necessarily, but with new material, different color, or different manufacturer, we recommend a short test print.
+Answer: Not necessarily, but with new material, different colors, or different manufacturers, we recommend a short test print.
 Different filaments react differently to retraction and temperature.

-Question: Does it make sense to only change the temperature instead of retraction?
+Question: Does it make sense to only change temperature instead of retraction?

-Answer: Lowering the temperature is a good measure – but it's often not enough on its own.
+Answer: Lowering the temperature is a good measure – but it is often not enough on its own.
 If the retraction length is significantly too low, the problem persists.
 Optimizing retraction + temperature + travel movement together yields the best results in practice.

 This second video shows you the mechanics of retraction in detail and how stringing occurs – ideal for deepening your understanding if you want to visualize the processes in the hotend better.